gnosis/hashi/packages/reporter/README.md

 Script to call Header Reporter contracts of different oracle from source chain to destination chain.

-## Run the script
+&nbsp;

-1. Configure the correct node version by running `nvm use`
+---

-2. Installing packages by running `npm install`
+&nbsp;

-3. Create `.env` file and define the configuration to run.
+## Getting Started

-4. run `ts-node src/index.ts`
+These instructions will cover the usage information and how to run the code using Docker.

-## Configuration
+### Create the .env file

 Configure the mode you want to run by editing the variable in `.env`